-If you've ever wandered over to the makeup isles at Walmart or London Drugs these products might look familiar to you.
-But if you haven't, there are some cool brands that are worth checking out.
-I recently tried out items from EcoTools, Real Techniques, Montagne Jeunesse and COLAB and here to share what I think!
+If you’ve ever wandered over to the makeup isles at Walmart or London Drugs these products might look familiar to you.
+But if you haven’t, there are some cool brands that are worth checking out.
+I recently tried out some new drugstore items from EcoTools, Real Techniques, Montagne Jeunesse and COLAB and here to share what I think!

 Brushes- Ecotools and Real Techniques